Abdellahbado/PatchScope-Implemenation/README.md

-# PatchScope Implementation
+# PatchScope Implementation - Enhanced Version

-This project implements PatchScope as described in the paper, with a modular structure for easy experimentation and analysis.
+This project implements PatchScope as described in the paper, with a modular structure for easy experimentation and analysis, plus extensive logging and multiple experiment types.

 ## Structure